gaps-closure/hal/README.md

 cd ~/gaps/top-level/hal/
 daemon/hal test/sample_loopback.cfg
 ```
-In this case HAL receives packets on its application read interface and routes them back to its application write interface.
-This requires no network access or no devices to be enabled.
+In this case, HAL receives packets on its application read interface and routes them back to its application write interface.
+This requires no network devices (or network access).

 ### HAL with Network Emulation

 We can test most of the functions of HAL on a single node.
-This requires all the enabled^ devices in the device list of the configuration script to be up and running.
-It also requires either devices to operate in loopback mode or emulation of remote client and server functionality.
+This requires all the enabled devices in the device list of the configuration script to be up and running.
+It also requires emulation of remote client and server functionality.
 If a specific device or network emulation is not available, then it must be disabled in the configuration script by specifying *enabled = 0*.

-For the devices in configuration script [sample.cfg](test/sample.cfg), the [test directory](test/) includes a simple network emulation script [net.sh](test/net.sh) that can enable a device (e.g., /dev/vcom1) and emulate the remote network server/clients.
-The loopback devices, xdd6 and xdd7 in [sample.cfg](test/sample.cfg), must be separately installed into the kernel.
+For the devices in configuration script [test/sample.cfg](test/sample.cfg), the [test directory](test/) includes a simple network emulation script [net.sh](test/net.sh) that can enable devices and emulate the remote network server/clients.
+The loopback devices, xdd6 and xdd7 in [test/sample.cfg](test/sample.cfg), must be separately installed into the kernel.

 To start the network emulation: